Chikungunya: Signs and symptoms

-Many people continue to have symptoms after the "acute phase" resolves, termed the "post-acute phase" for symptoms lasting three weeks to three months, and the "chronic stage" for symptoms lasting longer than three months.
-In both cases, the lasting symptoms tend to be joint pains: arthritis, tenosynovitis, and/or bursitis.
-If the affected person had pre-existing joint issues, these tend to worsen.
+For those with severe symptoms, approximately 30% to 40% continue to have symptoms after the "acute phase" resolves.
+The lasting symptoms tend to be joint pains: arthritis, tenosynovitis, and/or bursitis.
+If the affected person has pre-existing joint issues, these tend to worsen.
 Overuse of a joint can result in painful swelling, stiffness, nerve damage, and neuropathic pain.
 Typically the joint pain improves with time; however, the chronic stage can last anywhere from a few months to several years.

-Joint pain is reported in 87–98% of cases, and nearly always occurs in more than one joint, though joint swelling is uncommon.
-Typically the affected joints are located in both arms and legs.
+Almost all symptomatic cases feature joint pain, generally in more than one joint.
+Pain most commonly occurs in peripheral joints, such as the wrists, ankles, and joints of the hands and feet as well as some of the larger joints, typically the shoulders, elbows and knees.
 Joints are more likely to be affected if they have previously been damaged by disorders such as arthritis.
-Pain most commonly occurs in peripheral joints, such as the wrists, ankles, and joints of the hands and feet as well as some of the larger joints, typically the shoulders, elbows and knees.
 Pain may also occur in the muscles or ligaments.
 In more than half of cases, normal activity is limited by significant fatigue and pain.
 Infrequently, inflammation of the eyes may occur in the form of iridocyclitis, or uveitis, and retinal lesions may occur.
 Temporary damage to the liver may occur.

-People with Chikungunya occasionally develop neurologic disorders, most frequently swelling or degeneration of the brain, inflammation or degeneration of the myelin sheaths around neurons, Guillain–Barré syndrome, acute disseminated encephalomyelitis, hypotonia (in newborns), and issues with visual processing.
-In particularly rare cases, people may develop behavioral changes, seizures, irritation of the cerebellum or meninges, oculomotor nerve palsy, or paralysis of the eye muscles.
+People with chikungunya occasionally develop long term neurologic disorders, most frequently swelling or degeneration of the brain, inflammation or degeneration of the myelin sheaths around neurons, Guillain–Barré syndrome, acute disseminated encephalomyelitis, hypotonia (in newborns), and issues with visual processing.

-Newborns are susceptible to particularly severe effects of Chikungunya infection.
-Signs of infection typically begin with fever, rash, and swelling at the extremities.
-Around half of newborns have a mild case of the disease that resolves on its own; the other half have severe disease with inflammation of the brain and seizures.
-In severe cases, affected newborns may also have issues with bleeding and bloodflow, and problems with heart function.

-In addition to newborns, the elderly, and those with diabetes, heart disease, liver and kidney diseases, and human immunodeficiency virus infection tend to have more severe cases of Chikungunya.
-Around 1 to 5 in 1,000 people with symptomatic Chikungunya die of the disease.
+Newborns, the elderly, and those with diabetes, heart disease, liver and kidney diseases, and human immunodeficiency virus infection tend to have more severe cases of chikungunya.
+Fewer than 1 in 1,000 people with symptomatic chikungunya die of the disease; generally these are people with pre-existing health conditions.